-Keeps detailed and accurate records of student performance for future Keeps detailed and accurate records of student performance for future reporting (where appropriate) Uses diaries (homework, feedback) (where appropriate) Observes the Mentor's engagement with parents and participates in pre- interview preparation Uses school/pre-school policies/protocols for parent-teacher contact Use of diaries (homework, feedback) (where appropriate) Observe and contribute to PT interviews (if appropriate) Collects school/service newsletters Observes and discusses strategies for beginning teachers, in regard to encouraging positive involvement with parents Section 3 Creating and Maintaining Supportive Learning Environments 1.6 Demonstrate broad Proactively asks about students with a disability and the impact on knowledge and understanding of students' learning legislative requirements and Demonstrates consistency with the modelled support programs being teaching strategies that support used participation and learning of Actively liaises with Mentors and support staff in the school and learners with disability community to develop learning activities 4.1 Identify strategies to support Supports participation with effective questioning i.e. accepts wide range of inclusive student participation responses, uses praise/encouragement probes, redirects, asks why, and engagement in classroom acknowledges student effort & responses activities Provides a range of learning experiences e.g. visual materials, questions rather than didactic models tasks uses hands on activities, relates task to rather than didactic, models tasks, uses hands-on activities, relates task to personal experiences Knows the students as individuals Physical classroom environment, including seating plans, to increase participation Aware of barriers to participation e.g. ASD, culture Knowledge of personalities in the room (esp. when grouping) Provides for students to take responsibility for own learning Walks around the class providing individual support Teaches for success focuses initially on engagement rather than content communicates expectations of behaviour and learning repeats key phrases to assist student understanding o uses social scaffolding (pairs to present) in high risk situations Uses an enthusiastic and happy tone of voice.
-Shows a genuine liking of students 4.2 Demonstrate the capacity to Routines and procedures are explicitly taught, modelled and reinforced organise classroom activities and Redirects students not following procedures provide clear directions Lessons have a clear structure that students are aware of and are able to follow (where appropriate) follow (where appropriate) Timeframes are mainly accurate and appropriate to the task & concentration spans Expectations are clearly stated for each activity Provides clear directions Resources are well organised Students mainly stay on-task (where appropriate) 4.3 Demonstrate knowledge of Establishes expectations, models and reinforces these practical approaches to manage Knows the students challenging behaviour.
+Keeps detailed and accurate records of student performance for future Keeps detailed and accurate records of student performance for future reporting (where appropriate). reporting (where appropriate) Uses diaries (homework, feedback) (where appropriate) Observes the Masteria appropriate and participates in pre- Observes the Mentor's engagement with parents and participates in pre- interview preparation Uses school/pre-school policies/protocols for parent-teacher contact Use of diaries (homework, feedback) (where appropriate) Observe and contribute to PT interviews (if appropriate) Collects school/service newsletters Observes and discusses strategies for beginning teachers, in regard to encouraging positive involvement with parents reating and Maintaining Supportive Learning Environments 1.6 Demonstrate broad Proactively asks about students with a disability and the impact on knowledge and understanding of students' learning legislative requirements and Demonstrates consistency with the modelled support programs being teaching strategies that support used participation and learning of Actively liaises with Mentors and support staff in the school and learners with disability community to develop learning activities 4.1 Identify strategies to support Supports participation with effective questioning i.e. accepts wide range of inclusive student participation responses, uses praise/encouragement probes, redirects, asks why, and engagement in classroom acknowledges student effort & responses activities Provides a range of learning experiences e.g. visual materials, questions rather than didactic, models tasks, uses hands-on activities, relates task to personal experiences Knows the students as individuals Physical classroom environment, including seating plans, to increase participation • Aware of barriers to participation e.g. ASD, culture Knowledge of personalities in the room (esp. when grouping) Provides for students to take responsibility for own learning Walks around the class providing individual support Teaches for success o focuses initially on engagement rather than content communicates expectations of behaviour and learning repeats key phrases to assist student understanding uses social scaffolding (pairs to present) in high risk situations Uses an enthusiastic and happy tone of voice.
+Shows a genuine liking of students 4.2 Demonstrate the capacity to Routines and procedures are explicitly taught, modelled and reinforced organise classroom activities and Redirects students not following procedures provide clear directions Lessons have a clear structure that students are aware of and are able to provide clear directions follow (where appropriate) Timeframes are mainly accurate and appropriate to the task & concentration spans Expectations are clearly stated for each activity Provides clear directions Resources are well organised Students majoly stay on task (where appropriate) 12 Domonstrato lunquiladas of Students mainly stay on-task (where appropriate) 4.3 Demonstrate knowledge of Establishes expectations, models and reinforces these Knowe the students practical approaches to manage Knows the students Uses a section plan to provent (deal with michebovieur) challenging behaviour.
 Uses a seating plan to prevent/deal with misbehaviour Understands the difference between proactive management and reactive management and gives priority to proactive strategies Analyses the causes of misbehaviour.
 Reflects on lesson plan as a starting point.
 Reflects and develops a plan of action Implements the school behaviour management policy and follows through with consequences Is consistent Uses visual reminders (signs/posters)